Workshop series on human–AI improvisation and intelligent staging with opera communities worldwide

 5.25pm: Break and audience survey

-5.45pm: Panel discussion with Dr Alexandra Huang-Kokina, Bob Holland, Jennie McCusker, Lauren Monaghan-Pisano (Chair) and Dr Jennifer Cearns
+5.45pm: Panel discussion with Dr Alexandra Huang-Kokina, Bob Holland, Dr Jennifer Cearns, Cliona Cassidy, and Lauren Monaghan-Pisano (Chair)

 6.15pm: Drinks reception